 Are there decor restrictions?

-Once you’re here for a tour, you may find that you don’t even need to bring in much more than some beautiful florals to decorate with!
-We do have restrictions that are in place to insure that the venue stays in perfect condition for every couple who wants to remember their day as absolute perfection.
+Once you’re here for a tour, you may find that you don’t even need to bring in much to decorate with!
+We do have restrictions that are in place to ensure the venue stays in pristine condition for every couple who wants to remember their day as absolute perfection.

 Do you have lodging onsite?

-No, but there are multiple B&Bs, cabins, campgrounds and vacation rentals in our valley.
-However, most couples choose to stage their guests out of Hood River, where there are various lodging choices, restaurants, wineries, breweries, shopping and outdoor entertainment to last the whole weekend.
+We do not have lodging onsite, but there are multiple B&Bs, cabins, campgrounds and vacation rentals in our valley.
+Most couples choose to stage their guests 15 minutes from the venue in Hood River, where there are various lodging choices, restaurants, wineries, breweries, shopping, and outdoor entertainment to last throughout the weekend.